jovotech/jovo-framework/jovo-platforms/jovo-platform-googleassistant/docs/data-permissions.md

 In previous versions of Jovo, the `userId` for Google Actions was taken from the request's user ID.
 In 2018, Google [deprecated this element of the request JSON](https://developers.google.com/actions/identity/user-info) and recommended [webhook generated user IDs](https://developers.google.com/actions/identity/user-info#migrating_to_webhook-generated_ids) as an alternative way to store user data.

-Since Jovo `2.0`, a Google Action `userId` is created in the following process:
+In Jovo, a Google Action `userId` is created in the following process:

 - If there is a `userId` defined in the [userStorage](https://developers.google.com/actions/assistant/save-data), take this
 - If not, use the `userId` from the request (if there is one) and then save it in `userStorage`